-Please note: The core areas are cardiac, abdomen, basic lung, aorta, and first trimester pregnancy.
+Please note: The core areas are Cardiac, Aorta, Abdomen, First Trimester Pregnancy, Pleural Effusion, and Pneumothorax.
 The 50 scans can also be obtained by hiring an IP certified individual to supervise the scans or through completion of advanced certified ultrasound courses.

 Pre-course reading is essential to optimize your hands-on experience during the practical sessions.
 You can prepare for the course by reviewing modules in the course textbook, Bedside Ultrasound-Level 1 or Échographie Ciblée-Niveau 1 and free online instructional videos.
-The textbook is included in the registration fee, distributed prior to the course, and can be read in a few hours.
+The textbook is free, distributed prior to the course, and can be read in a few hours.
 It is aligned with the course objectives and pre-course test.
-Post-course review of the textbook will help to solidify acquired concepts and skills.
+Post-course review of the textbook will help solidify acquired concepts and skills.

 The course uses a modular, problem-based approach to teach ultrasound skills.
 The modules correspond to seven common clinical scenarios.

 Module 4: Abdominal Pain or AKI - Kidney, bladder

 Module 5: Chest Pain-Dyspnea 1 - Lung, pleura